Solangi Reiterates Commitment To Hold Free, Fair General Elections In February Next Year - UrduPoint

 Ruling out any possibility of delay, he said the general elections would be held under the schedule, already given by the Election Commission of Pakistan.

-Talking to media persons, he said that Chief Election Commissioner Raja Sultan did enjoy the confidence of majority people and there was no question of his resignation.
+Talking to media persons, he said that Chief Election Commissioner Sikandar Sultan Raja did enjoy the confidence of majority people and there was no question of his resignation.

 To a question, Solangi said he could not comment on internal issues of political parties as the caretaker government wanted to maintain cordial relations with all political forces.